Table of contents

 Inability to meet expectations

 You are not your vendor’s only client, so it’s common for them to struggle to keep pace with every need in your organization.
 Remember that they are doing the same for many others.
-If something goes wrong on there's a supply chain disruption their end, it affects your business as well.
+If something goes wrong or there's a supply chain disruption on their end, it also affects your business.
 If you don’t nurture your relationship with vendors, you end up with disruptions, delays, or misalignments in customer service and internal operations.

 Lack of organization in large global organizations

 Global organizations have large teams with long bureaucratic processes.
-A single contract needs to be reviewed by different teams and stakeholders, making the overall process slow and sometimes disorganized.
+Different teams and stakeholders need to review a single contract, making the overall process slow and sometimes disorganized.
 With so many vendors and contracts to oversee, keeping track of everything can be challenging.
-This task becomes even more daunting when you factor in geographical, regulatory, and cultural differences, which is the norm for global enterprises.
+This task becomes even more daunting when you factor in geographical, regulatory, and cultural differences, which are the norm for global enterprises.

 Poor coordination between different departments and leaders

 Your IT team might want a specific product or service, but the Procurement team might struggle to see its value.
-For IT Vendor Management to be successful, it requires close collaboration among different departments and leaders within an organization.
-If coordination is lacking with the vendor management office, there can be misunderstandings, miscommunication, and conflicting priorities that hinder the achievement of common project objectives.
+Successful IT Vendor Management requires close collaboration among different departments and leaders within an organization.
+If coordination with the vendor management office is lacking, misunderstandings, miscommunication, and conflicting priorities can hinder the achievement of common project objectives.

 Why the IT vendor management process is flawed for procurement

-Most vendor and supplier relationship management processes include 7 to 10 steps that involve developing a strategy, identifying vendor selection criteria, writing bid documents, evaluating suppliers, negotiating contracts, and managing relationships with third parties.
+Most vendor and supplier relationship management processes include 7 to 10 steps that involve developing vendor management strategies, identifying vendor selection criteria, writing bid documents, evaluating suppliers, negotiating contracts, and managing relationships with third parties.

-In recent years, companies have created a specific role within their team dedicated to managing those relationships.
+In recent years, companies have created a specific role dedicated to managing those relationships within their team.
 Vendor management enables companies to establish and maintain vendor management relationships for the long term, but it is still a long and complex process.

 The traditional IT vendor management process is unsuitable for large enterprises, as it is time-consuming, requires extra staff to manage vendor relationships, and is complicated overall.
 Let’s break down the main reasons why the IT vendor relationship management process is flawed for procurement: